kamel78/efficient-rust-pairings/README.md

-# Efficient and constant-time Rust implementation of pairings on BLS12, BLS24 and BLS48 curves.
+# Ru-Paire : Efficient and constant-time Rust implementation of pairings on BLS12, BLS24 and BLS48 curves.

 Pairings-based cryptography with rust: a constant-time and efficient implementation with rust for BLS12, BLS24 and BLS48 curves.